srgokribb/Rifdock-Total-Setup/README.md

 # RifDock Setup Protocol ver 1.0
 - Setup protocol to build Rosetta and RifDock
 - Tested on Red Hat 8.3.1 CentOS 8
+- GCC-6.5.0 loaded using Environment modules when building Rifdock
 - Written by SeongRyeong Go on 28 Apr 2022.
-- **If you want to directly see the method to build RifDock, see the step #7**
+- **If you want to directly see the method to build RifDock, see the step #8**

 ### These are the required files to design protein binders with RifDock
 - Rosetta_3.13 (Recent Rosetta later than 2020, HDF5 is needed)